tailormadewp/tmwp-list-categories/README.md

 ### Manual Installation ###

-1. Upload the entire `/tmwp-list-categories` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/tmwp-showcategories` directory to the `/wp-content/plugins/` directory.
-2. Activate TailormadeWP List Categories through the 'Plugins' menu in WordPress.
+2. Activate TailormadeWP Show Categories through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions ##